 Members of the Board of Directors are expected to make a determined effort to attend all meetings of the Board and applicable committee meetings.
-The Board of Directors met a total five times in 2006, in January, March, June, September and December.
-During 2006, all directors attended 100% of all meetings of the Board held and of all meetings held by the Committees of the

-Board upon which they served, if any.
+The Board of Directors met a total five times in 2007, in January, March, June, September and December.
+During 2007, Directors attended 98% of meetings of the Board held and of meetings held by the Committees of the Board upon which they served, if any.
 Directors are also strongly encouraged to attend the annual meeting of shareholders, although there is no formal requirement to attend.
-In 2006, eight directors attended the annual meeting of shareholders.
+In 2007, six Directors attended the annual meeting of shareholders.

-During 2006, the Board of Directors met in executive session on four occasions without the presence of management.
+During 2007, the Board of Directors met in executive session on five occasions without the presence of management.
 In addition, at every regular meeting, each standing committee has the opportunity to meet in executive session, if desired.